-28.01 The provisions of this article have been drafted along the lines of Article 27 of the Geneva Act, as adapted in order to reflect accession criteria for intergovernmental organizations that would appear to take account of the conclusions of the Working Group on the Study contained in document LI/WG/DEV/2/3 and discussed at the second session of the Working Group.

-28.02 The last sentence of paragraph (3)(b) should be read in conjunction with Article 31 and would allow current member States of the Lisbon Agreement that are also a member State of an intergovernmental organization to apply the Draft Revised Lisbon Agreement instead of the Lisbon Agreement before the intergovernmental organization accedes.
+- 28.01 The provisions of this article have been drafted along the lines of Article 27 of the Geneva Act, as adapted in order to reflect accession criteria for intergovernmental organizations that would appear to take account of the conclusions of the Working Group on the Study contained in document LI/WG/DEV/2/3 and discussed at the second session of the Working Group. - 28.02 Upon clarifying that the accession to the Revised Lisbon Agreement is not limited to States party to the Paris Convention, paragraph (1)(ii) lays down the accession criteria in respect of States that are not party to the Paris Convention. - 28.03 The last sentence of paragraph (3)(b) should be read in conjunction with Article 31 and would allow current member States of the Lisbon Agreement that are also a member State of an intergovernmental organization to apply the Revised Lisbon Agreement instead of the Lisbon Agreement before the intergovernmental organization accedes.